haberdashPI/terminal-polyglot/README.md

   in how it is run or displayed in the REPL.
 - `codeFenceSyntax` - some langauges (e.g. markdown) can contain code from another language;
-you can tell terminal polyglot to use a terminal for the embedded language by specifying a regex that parses the relevant code fence sytnax.
+you can tell terminal polyglot to use a terminal for the embedded language by specifying a regex that parses the relevant code fence syntax.
 This setting should contain an array with two strings.
-Tehse represent the regex for the starting and ending of a code fence.
+These represent the regex for the starting and ending of a code fence.
 The first regex should have a named group called "lang" that serves as the langauge indentifier for this block of code.
 Any time the selected text is completely contained within a code fence, commands to send that text will be sent to the embedded language.

 As an example, here are the default settings.